-If you are leaving prison, we can supply three (3) days of your medication.
+If you are leaving prison, we can supply up to 10 days of your medication.
 Please let us know early so we can prepare this for you.

-You will find more information on page 15 of this booklet in the Leaving Prison section.
+You will find more information on page 16 and 17 of this booklet in the Leaving Prison section.